freeCodeCamp/freeCodeCamp/curriculum/challenges/english/20-upcoming-python/learn-lambda-functions-by-building-a-expense-tracker/657ee2baaadeaa670bc238ac.md

 - The first line prints the category heading, using an f-string to insert the user-chosen category into the message.
 - The second line calls a function to filter the expenses list, returning only those in the specified category.
 The result is stored in `expenses_from_category`.

 Using the `print_expenses` function, write the code to output the filtered expenses.
-Pass the `expenses_from_category` as an argument, ensuring it's converted into a list.
+Pass the `expenses_from_category` as an argument.
 Your task is to correctly implement this as one line in your code.

 # --hints--